 I love to serve this no beef stew with a side of bread.
 Vegan dinner rolls work great to dip in the gravy, but use any kind of crusty bread.

-Can also be served over mashed potatoes or cooked short noodles such as bow tie or rotini pasta.
+Can also be served over mashed potatoes, white bean mash or cooked short noodles such as bow tie or rotini pasta.
 Even brown rice would work amazingly or scoop the stew over a steamy baked potato.

 Add a generous amount of freshly ground black pepper and a sprinkle of fresh parsley for color.